markle11m/vcpkg-ce-catalog/demos/MSBuild/MultiLangSolution/VcpkgSampleFiles/readme.txt

 Directory.Build.props:
-    Implicit import (MSBuild 15.0+) file for setting properties common to its directory and subdirectories MSBuild search up the directory tree for it; i.e., lower Directory.Build.props files in the tree override higher ones
+    Implicit import (MSBuild 15.0+) file for setting properties common to its directory and subdirectories MSBuild searches up the directory tree for it; i.e., lower Directory.Build.props files in the tree override higher ones

 EnableVcpkgArtifacts.props:
     Standalone file defining properties needed to enable vcpkg artifact integration with MSBuild